google/accompanist/docs/webview.md

 There is a larger sample in the sample app which can be found [here](https://github.com/google/accompanist/blob/main/sample/src/main/java/com/google/accompanist/sample/webview/BasicWebViewSample.kt).
 This sample also shows how to show a loading state.

-### WebView settings including Javascript
+### WebView settings including JavaScript

-By default, javascript is disabled in the WebView.
+By default, JavaScript is disabled in the WebView.
 To enable it or any other settings you can use the `onCreated` callback.

 ```kotlin
 WebView(